Hyper-parameter Tuning for Fair Classification without Sensitive Attribute Access: Proposed Methodology

+where $\mu(.)$ represents the empirical mean of a dataset. \sys picks $\gamma^{*}$ that maximizes EDM, i.e., $\gamma^{*} = \argmax_{\gamma \in \Gamma} EDM^{\gamma}$.
+We justify this choice in two ways.
+Intuitively, PSA labels on validation data {distinguish} between advantaged and disadvantaged classes, e.g., placing blond men and blond women in different groups as in \autoref{fig:antigone}, resulting in larger differences in the mean images of the two groups.
+Formally, we show the optimality of this strategy under the MC noise model in Subsection~\ref{sec:edm_under_mn_noise}.

-\paragraph{Step 3: Training a fair model.} Step 2 yields $D^{val,\gamma^{*}}_{\additions{noisy}}$, a validation dataset with (estimated) sensitive attribute labels.
-We can provide $D^{val,\gamma^{*}}_{\additions{noisy}}$ as an input to any method that trains fair models without access to sensitive attributes on training data, but requires a validation set with sensitive attribute labels to tune its own hyper-parameters.
-In our experimental results, we use $D^{val,\gamma^{*}}_{\additions{noisy}}$ to tune the hyper-parameters of JTT~\citep{jtt} and GEORGE~\citep{george}.
+\paragraph{Step 3: Training a fair model.} Step 2 yields $D^{val,\gamma^{*}}_{\text{PSA}}$, a validation dataset with (estimated) pseudo sensitive attribute labels.
+We can provide $D^{val,\gamma^{*}}_{\text{PSA}}$ as an input to any method that trains fair models without access to SA on training data, but requires a validation set with SA labels to tune its own hyper-parameters.
+In our experimental results, we use $D^{val,\gamma^{*}}_{\text{PSA}}$ to tune the hyper-parameters of JTT~\citep{jtt}, GEORGE~\citep{george} and ARL~\citep{arl}.